hellofresh/kandalf/README.md

 [![GoDoc](https://godoc.org/github.com/hellofresh/kandalf?status.svg)](https://godoc.org/github.com/hellofresh/kandalf)
 [![Go Report Card](https://goreportcard.com/badge/github.com/hellofresh/kandalf)](https://goreportcard.com/report/github.com/hellofresh/kandalf)

+## Note

+As of version 0.7 docker images migrated to [Docker Hub](#how-to-run-service-in-a-docker-environment)

+---

 > RabbitMQ to Kafka bridge

 The main idea is to read messages from provided exchanges in [RabbitMQ](https://www.rabbitmq.com/) and send them to [Kafka](http://kafka.apache.org/).

 Application uses intermediate permanent storage for keeping read messages in case of Kafka unavailability.

-Service is written in Go language and can be build with go compiler of version 1.12 and above.
+Service is written in Go language and can be build with go compiler of version 1.14 and above.

 ## Configuring